Yacht Captain jobs

 Maritime training and sea-going experience is required.
 Positions are qualification based, from a Master 200, Master 500, Master 3000 and up to a Captain Unlimited.
 Training may be completed in a National Maritime Academy, a university or a specialised Sailing School.

 Mandatory certificates needed to work on board a yacht

-Are you ready to secure a Captain’s position onboard a yacht?
+Are you ready to secure a Captain position on board a yacht?

 Become a member of YPI CREW and connect with our recruiters so they can guide you through your job search.